Shelter Island Real Estate Guide

 What should Shelter Island buyers review before making an offer?

-Review parking, HOA health, storage, building systems, bay or marina orientation, noise, commercial activity, and any land-use or lease context that may affect the specific property.
+The parking setup, the association health, the storage, the building systems, the bay or marina orientation, the noise, the commercial activity — and any land-use or lease context that may affect the specific property.